-The second test is a skid trailer test, which measures friction between the road and a tyre, conducted at 65km/h.
+The second test is a skid trailer test, which measures friction between the road and a tyre, conducted at 40mph.
 The end result of both tests provides a Wet Grip Index (WGI), which describes the improvement in percentage in relation to the reference tyre.

-The tyres exterior noise is expressed in decibels (dB) and is depicted by a series of black waves.
+The tyre’s exterior noise is expressed in decibels (dB) and is depicted by a series of black waves.

 Three black waves indicate that the tyre produces the most amount of noise on the scale, while one black wave symbolises the quietest.

-In fact, three waves is the current limit, while two meets future laws and one is a further 3dBs below the new statutory requirement.
+In fact, three waves is the current limit, while two meets future laws and one is a further 3dBs below the statutory requirement.

-- 1 wave - low noise tyre
+1 wave - low noise tyre

-- 2 waves - average noise tyre
+2 waves - average noise tyre

-- 3 waves - noisier tyre
+3 waves - noisier tyre

 The tyre label noise emission rating is based on an ISO pass-by noise test, whereby noise is measured as a car travelling at 50mph passes by two microphones that are positioned 7.5m from the centre line at a height of 1.2mh.